Valley polarization fluctuations, bistability, and switching in two-dimensional semiconductors: Introduction

 Here we develop analytical theory of the valley and spin dynamics of interacting excitons in monolayer transition metal dichalcogenides in the presence of significant valley polarization of excitons.
 We demonstrate nonlinear temporal relaxation of polarization in these interacting conditions, bistability of the valley polarization in the steady-state regime.
 We also study the role of polarization fluctuations and demonstrate the noise-induced switching between the stable states.

 The paper is organized as follows.
 Section~\ref{sec:relax} introduces the model and presents the results for the temporal dynamics (Sec.~\ref{sec:TR}) and steady states (Sec.~\ref{sec:steady}).
-In Sec.~\ref{sec:fluct} we study fluctuations of valley polarization in the vicinity of the stable states (Sec.~\ref{sec:small}) and switching between the steady states (Sec.~\ref{sec:switching}).
-Brief summary of the results is presented in Sec.~\ref{sec:concl}.
+In Sec.~\ref{sec:fluct} we study fluctuations of valley polarization in the vicinity of the stable states (Sec.~\ref{sec:small}) and switching between the steady states (Sec.~\ref{sec:switching}). \add{In Sec.~\ref{sec:disc} we discuss the routes for experimental realization of these theoretical predictions.} Brief summary of the results is presented in Sec.~\ref{sec:concl}.